liquidnya/pronouns-chat/README.md

 - Replaces emoji with [@discordapp/twemoji](https://github.com/discord/twemoji).
 - Adds pronouns next to the names of users
-  - if they have them setup through <https://pr.alejo.io/> (takes priority)
+  - if they have them setup through <https://pr.alejo.io/>
   - or if they have them setup through <https://pronoundb.org/>.
 - Changes the badges and emotes to use the best quality.
 - Makes name colors readable.